SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 - $120,000/year (~PKR 33.4 million) is worldwide income

-- At standard non-salaried rates, the marginal rate is 45% on income above PKR 5.6 million — effective tax is approximately PKR 12.5 million (~$45,000)
+- At standard non-salaried rates, the marginal rate is 45% on income above PKR 5.6 million.
+Effective tax: approximately PKR 12.5 million (~$45,000)

-- IT export treatment (if eligible) reduces this to 0.25% final tax (~$300/year)
+- IT export treatment (if eligible) drops this to 0.25% final tax (~$300/year)

-- The difference between $45,000 and $300 in annual tax makes PSEB registration and SBP IT export compliance one of the highest-ROI administrative actions available
+The gap between $45,000 and $300 in annual tax makes PSEB registration and SBP IT export compliance one of the highest-ROI administrative actions a Pakistani founder can take.
+At $120,000/year, the tax liability without IT export status exceeds many Pakistani developers' annual salary.
+The classification question is not optional.
+It is the single largest financial variable in the structure.

-Scenario 3: E-commerce Seller — $5,000/month
+Scenario 3: E-commerce Seller โ $5,000/month

 US side: